centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 authentication mechanism, which is based on X.509 certificates.
 [See the following configuration to authenticate the peer](../monitoring/monitoring-servers/advanced-configuration.md#centreon-broker-flow-authentication).

-#### Compress and encrypt the Centreon Broker communication
+#### Compress and encrypt Centreon Broker communication

-It is also possible to compress and encrypt the Centreon Broker communication.
+It is also possible to compress and encrypt Centreon Broker communication.
-Go to **Configuration > Pollers > Broker configuration** menu, edit your Centreon Broker configuration and enable for **IPv4** inputs and outputs:
+Go to the **Configuration > Pollers > Broker configuration** menu, edit your Centreon Broker configuration and enable for **IPv4** inputs and outputs:

 - Enable TLS encryption: Auto